RabbidTurkey/turkeyautofarmerdocumentation/README.md

 1. Open up command prompt on your device
 2. Enter the following commands one at a time: `pip install pure-python-adb`

+# Setting up emulator
+1. Go to your emulator settings
+2. Make sure your emulator's dimensions are 1280x720 pixels
+3. Go to `other settings` in emulator settings and enable ADB debugging.
+4. Click on save

+# Setting up game
+1. Just save your 5th army preset as what you want to farm with.
+For example t2 cav, or t4 cav

 # Customizing your autofarmer
 You will have received 3 files from me - `autofarmer.py`, `coords.txt` and `settings.json`
 `autofarmer.py` - ignore